Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 gauge and reduce electromagnetic emanations from electronic equipment.
 - The radiations themselves are often referred to as "van Eck" radiations.

+## Chapter 18 The Danger of Facebook are Real

+### lack of privacy

+### acquaintances vs. friends

+### six levels of addiction

+### a problem with no easy solution

+### unintended consequences

+A picture story leads to unintended consequences.

+### sexting can lead to sextortion

+### on Facebook, no one knows who you really are

+### employers track down lod losts and pictures on Facebook.

+Negative posts about your current job, employer, or coworkers could lead to you being fired.

+### "more youths seeing their Facebook, e-mail hacked"

+### my final words on this subject

+***Young people shouldn't have Facebook.
+I firmly believe in that.***

 ## Some thoughts

 ### Alternative Identity